 Fr.
 Rob Price

 Fr.
-Rob and Kate moved to Spring with their three boys, Matt (16), Tommy (13), and Christopher (9) in December 2005.
-Originally Fr.
-Rob thought he would be a history professor, but after a conversion experience in which he met the Risen Lord, Rob+ began to discern a call to the priesthood.
+Rob and Kate moved to Spring with their three boys, Matt (18), Tommy (16), and Christopher (12) in December 2005.
+Originally, Fr.
+Rob thought he would be a history professor, but after a conversion experience in which he met the Risen Lord, he discerned a call to the priesthood.
 Even then, he thought that perhaps he would still teach in a seminary setting.
-However, along the way Rob+ not only fell in love with God, but also God’s people, and after an invitation by his bishop to take a parochial call, he left academia.
+However, along the way Rob+ not only fell in love with God, but also God’s people and after an invitation by his bishop to take a parochial call, he left academia.
 Fr.
-Rob cut his teeth on youth ministry: his first volunteer role in a parish as a graduate student in New Haven, CT was teaching the youth confirmation class, and his first two parish jobs involved youth ministry and young adults and families.
+Rob cut his teeth on youth ministry: his first volunteer role in a parish while a graduate student in New Haven, CT was teaching the youth confirmation class and his first two parish jobs involved youth ministry and young adults and families.

 When not at the parish, Fr.
-Rob pursues his avocation of Scouting with his boys.
-Active in a Cub Scout pack, Boy Scout troop, and as a district training commissioner, Rob+ loves the outdoors and all the other aspects of the Scouting movement that helped to shape him as a youth.
-He has also been privileged to serve the Klein ISD in its work on multicultural dialogue and respect and most recently as a member of the 2015 Bond Steering Committee.
+Rob is an enthusiastic participant in the Scouting movement with his boys.
+He serves one troop as an Assistant Scoutmaster and another one as the High Adventure Trek Advisor, and “pays forward” his debt to the adults who helped him earn his Eagle Award by serving as the Cub Scout Roundtable (a monthly training event) Commissioner for Klein ISD.
+Rob+ loves the outdoors and all the other aspects of the Scouting movement that helped to shape him as a youth.
+He has also been privileged to serve the Klein ISD in its work on multicultural dialogue and most recently as a member of the 2015 Bond Steering Committee.
+Finally, if you really want to get him talking, ask him about the early mornings he spends doing CrossFit.

 Follow Fr.
 Rob on Twitter @FrRobPrice